Who is Love Island’s new arrival Tyler Cruickshank?

 Love Island is about to welcome three more singletons to the villa, just as the drama is kicking off among those already there.

-On 21 July, a trio of newcomers – dubbed “the bombshells” – will arrive to spark even more tension: tattoo artist Abigail, marketing executive Georgia and estate agent Tyler.
+On Wednesday (21 July), a trio of newcomers – dubbed “the bombshells” – arrived to spark even more tension: tattoo artist Abigail, marketing executive Georgia and estate agent Tyler.

 Tyler Cruickshank is 26 and from Croydon, and says he’s been single for three years.
 As a result, he explains: “I kind of miss having somewhere there.
 [Love Island] is a good opportunity to find someone.
 I’m really competitive so the challenge aspect I do like.
 I want to get out there in my shorts and show my abs.”